tearne/stuff/zfs.md

 	    sda3               OFFLINE      0     0     0
 	    sdb3               ONLINE       0     0     0

+To find the details of the duff disk (may need a `-d sat`):

+    smartctl -a /dev/sdb | grep Serial

-and have put in a new drive for sda.
-Now:
+Once you've put in a new drive for sda:

     sgdisk --replicate=/dev/sda /dev/sdb
     sgdisk --randomize-guids /dev/sda